youpiwaza/server-related-tutorials/01-docker/04-my-tests/09-traefik-curated/06-prod-traefik-curated/README.md

    --label fr.masamune.type='core'

 # Traefik needs access to his /var/log/traefik.log
+# Can be changed to /home/logs/ or whatever thanks to traefik configuration
 #     We're gonna mount the volume from a temp container and edit the volume rights here
 #        target=/home/logs >> We'll edit temp container's /home/logs to edit the volume
 #     Later, Traefik container's /var/log/ will be mounted on volume's /home/logs